dmachard/go-dnscollector/doc/configuration.md

 subprocessors:
   # specific the default text log format used on all loggers supporting this mode
   # all available directives:
-  # - timestamp: timestamp rfc3339 format, with nano support
+  # - timestamp-rfc3339ns: timestamp rfc3339 format, with nano support
+  # - timestamp-unixms: unix timestamp with ms support
+  # - timestamp-unixus: unix timestamp with us support
+  # - timestamp-unixns: unix timestamp with nano support
   # - identity: dnstap identity
   # - qr: query or reply flag
   # - operation: dnstap operation